Student Code of Conduct

 - Furnishing of false information to any Forsyth Tech personnel including forgery, falsification or fraudulent misuse of any documents, records or identification cards.

-- Submission to or tolerance of such conduct is made either an explicit or implicit term or condition of employment or student admissions, enrollment, participation, and programming;
+- Submission to such conduct is made either explicitly or implicitly a condition of an individual’s employment or academic or student status.

-- Submission to or tolerance or rejection of such conduct is used as a basis for employment or for academic, athletic, or other educational decisions affecting an individual;
+- Submission to or rejection of such conduct by an individual is used as the basis for employment decisions or decisions regarding a receipt of grades affecting that individual.

-- The conduct has the purpose or effect of substantially interfering with an individual’s work or academic, athletic, or other educational performance; or
+- Such conduct has the purpose or effect of interfering with an individual’s performance or creating an intimidating, hostile or offensive environment in the workplace or the classroom.

 Forsyth Tech is committed to the principle of fair and equitable treatment and mutual respect for all members of the college community, especially students.
-When a student believes that he or she has been treated unfairly by an employee of the College it is our intention to ensure that the student has clearly defined avenues of recourse such that the complaint can be resolved fairly and equitably.
-It is preferable that the complaint be resolved informally; however, when that is not feasible, this procedure will ensure that a formal process for resolution is available.
+When a student believes that he or she has been treated unfairly by an employee of the College it is our intention to insure that the student has clearly defined avenues of recourse such that the complaint can be resolved fairly and equitably.
+It is preferable that the complaint be resolved informally; however, when that is not feasible, this policy will insure that a formal process for resolution is available.

 Dean: This individual is the immediate supervisor of all the department chairs or directors within a given academic or administrative division.